MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/markup-extensions/consuming.md

 ## x:Array markup extension

-The `x:Array` markup extension allows you to define an array in markup.
+The `x:Array` markup extension enables you to define an array in markup.
 It is supported by the [`ArrayExtension`](xref:Xamarin.Forms.Xaml.ArrayExtension) class, which defines two properties:

 - `Type` of type `Type`, which indicates the type of the elements in the array.
 - `Items` of type `IList`, which is a collection of the items themselves.
 This is the content property of `ArrayExtension`.